andhart/hartsguide/index.md

 That's why I wrote this guide to help people, like me a few years ago, who want to get fit but don’t want to have to weed out all the misinformation the fitness industry contains.

 The other reason I wrote this guide is because I believe that an easier approach to dieting and lifting is needed.
-A philosophy that allows you to go to the gym 2-3 times a week, and a diet that is sustainable and healthy.
+A workout that only requires you to go to the gym 2-3 times a week, and a diet that is enjoyable and sustainable.

-I wrote this guide for men, however, as I believe that a the typical man's goal physique differs quite a bit from a woman's.
+I wrote this guide for men as I believe that a the typical man's goal physique differs quite a bit from a woman's.
 Having said that, almost all of the information in this guide is also applicable to women.